pgelinas/jackson-javax-json/readme.md

 Some of the API isn't respected by this library for various reason.
 Some of this is highlighted by failing unit tests, some are deliberate omission.
 Here's the rundown:

 * `JsonValue` class tree implementation are NOT immutable, you simply don't have access to mutator methods.
 This mirror the fact that Jackson's `TreeNode` implementation isn't immutable and you only have access to accessor method on the interface.
-* `JsonValue`s built from JsonObject/ArrayBuilder share the same `TreeNode` instances; this can have side-effects if you modify a builder after calling its `build` method and expected the `JsonValue` returned to not be modified.
-This was done for performance reason since it would have required a deep copy to occur.
-    * This might be changed in a future version if this causes too much confusion or the performance hit is considered to not be so bad.
 * Failing tests
     * `JsonParsingExceptionTest#testWrongJson` (and `testWrongJson1`): the API is too restrictive about JSON correctness.
 These cases are useful when receiving a continuous stream of data from a server, which can sends information object by object.
     * `JssonParsingExceptionTest#testLocation1`: when Jackson throws an exception about an unrecognized token it does so with a location that points at the END of the token; the RI does it with a location that points at an offending character.